cfcmadlad/agentic-commerce-sentinel/README.md

 A concrete example: a user tells their grocery-shopping agent, "spend up to ₹2,000/month on groceries."
 Every resulting transaction can be completely legitimate by every classical signal — real card, real merchant, real device, no stolen credentials anywhere — and still be exactly the failure this project exists to catch, if the agent quietly spends ₹8,000 on electronics instead.
 The card isn't stolen.
 The agent is simply acting outside the authority it was given.

-This project is a verification layer for that specific failure mode: it checks an agent's cryptographically signed authorization, enforces the spending scope that authorization actually grants, and — once the behavioral layer is complete — watches for sessions that don't look like the agent that was supposed to be acting.
+This project is a verification layer for that specific failure mode: it checks an agent's cryptographically signed authorization, enforces the spending scope that authorization actually grants, and watches for sessions that don't look like the agent that was supposed to be acting — even when nothing about the authorization itself is wrong.

 ## 2. Why this doesn't duplicate Razorpay's existing stack